Odeon Luxe London Haymarket

 11-18 Panton Street,

-Nigel Farrington of the architectural firm Cassidy, Farrington and Dennys was the architect of this complex which had seating in the four screens; 138, 154, 150 and 145.
+Nigel Farrington of the architectural firm Farrington Dennys Fisher was the architect of this 587-seat complex which had seating in the four screens; 138, 154, 150 and 145.
 The policy was to play off-beat and Art House foreign films.

 Compton were eventually taken over by Star Cinemas and mainstream programming was started at the Cinecenta.
 Star Cinemas were taken over by Classic Cinemas and they in turn were taken over by the Cannon Cinemas group who re-named the complex Cannon Panton Street.

-Further takovers and name changes continued; MGM, ABC Cinemas and currently Odeon Theatres, who currently programme the cinemas with foreign and art house movies.
+Further take-overs and name changes continued; MGM, ABC Cinemas and currently Odeon Cinemas Group, who currently programme the cinemas with foreign and art house movies.
 It was closed for refurbishment on 22nd October 2017 and re-opened as the Odeon Luxe London Haymarket on 14th December 2017.
 The total seating capacity has been reduced to 185.

 Just login to your account and subscribe to this theater.